tascintra/explorer-lab/README.md

 ## ✔️ What I learned

-In this project I learned how to use a 3rd part library to create input masks the were used to get credit card information and how to use regular expressions to filter the information.
+In this project I learned how to use a 3rd part library to create input masks the were used to get credit card information and how to use regular expressions to filter this information.

 ## 🔖 Layout